 6. Take Advantage of Capital Losses

 If you’ve made some capital gains during the year don’t just accept that you’ll have to pay tax on them.
-If you’ve got assets (particularly shares) where their current market value is less than what you paid for them, consider selling them and realising the loss.
+When looking at how to reduce tax, if you’ve got assets (particularly shares) where their current market value is less than what you paid for them, consider selling them and realising the loss.
 This loss can then be offset against the capital gains you’ve made on other assets.

 With Capital Gains Tax (CGT), timing is everything.
 You don’t want to pay tax on a capital gain this year and then have a loss next year.
 If you don’t have capital gains next year you may not be able to use the loss and may have to carry it forward for years before you can use it.